-I am a Ph.D.
-Candidate in the Department of Computer Science at the University of New Mexico (UNM), under the advisement of Prof. Jared Saia.
-My current research is focused on designing provably secure, scalable and efficient protocols for distributed systems.
+I am a Research Fellow at the National University of Singapore, under Prof. Seth Gilbert.
+I obtained my Ph.D. from the University of New Mexico, USA, under the advisement of Prof. Jared Saia.
+My current research is focused on designing provably secure, scalable, and efficient protocols for distributed systems.

-In general, topics related to Randomized Algorithms, Algorithmic Game Theory and Biologically-inspired Algorithms spike my interest.
-In my free time, I like solving mathematical puzzles, reading sci-fiction and traveling (see Misc.).
+In general, topics related to Randomized Algorithms, Distributed Graph Algorithms, Algorithmic Game Theory, and Biologically-inspired Algorithms spike my interest.
+In my free time, I like solving mathematical puzzles, reading sci-fiction, and traveling.
 I have served on the boards of various student and departmental organizations – UNM CS Advisory Board (Graduate Representative), Computer Science Graduate Student Association (CSGSA) (President), and UNM Women in Computing (Vice President).
 Here is a link to my LinkedIn.

 - Received PODC Student Travel Grant for PODC’19